gmp26/CMEP-glossary/md/i/injective.md

-A mapping from a set A to a set B is injective if each element of A maps onto a different element of B.
+A mapping from a set $A$ to a set $B$ is injective if each element of $A$ maps onto a different element of $B$.

+A map which is injective is called an injection.